ameerdhi7/Booksify/README.md

 Booksify is an E-commercial crud web app Demo Made With Laravel 5.7 & vue.js In Garage of Codelab Camp included the below features:-
--crud operations for the models book & user
+_crud operations for the models book & user
 -admin panal to manage and view the orders , users , admins -users authentication
 -ability to add the items to cart